AhmedUzair/Samples/ShoppingCart/README.md

 ## Overview

-This .NET project is a simple implementation of a shopping cart system.
+This .NET core 6 project is a basic implementation of a shopping cart system.
 It allows users to browse products, add them to the cart, and proceed to checkout.
 It also includes the basic infrastructure of the following features:

 ## Authentication

 1. The solution is integrated with AD Authentication
-2. It is also equipped to Authenticate Requests based on Bearer tokens, we can also partiaally authenticate a request
+2. It is also equipped to Authenticate Requests based on Bearer tokens, we can also partially authenticate a request

 ## Logging

-1. The system is integrated with Application Insights to log events accross different flows
+1. The system is integrated with Application Insights to log events across different flows

 ## Middleware/Fault Tolerance

-1. The system conists of Middleware that is capable of handling any sort of faults that may occur during the execution of requests.
+1. The system consists of Middleware that can handle any sort of faults that may occur during the execution of requests.

 ## Database

-1. Any sort of data base can be incorporated with the Implemneted Repository Patter
+1. Any sort of data base can be incorporated with the integrated Repository Pattern

 ## Project Structure